jberkel/android-plugin/README.markdown

 ##Hacking on the plugin

-If you need make modifications to the plugin itself, you can compile and install it locally:
+If you need make modifications to the plugin itself, you can compile and install it locally (you need at least sbt 0.7.x to build it):

     $ git clone git://github.com/jberkel/android-plugin.git
     $ cd android-plugin